 There were many other Native tribes in the area but they have been forgotten.
 Some include Bayougoula (bayou people), Mugulash (people of the other side), Chitimacha (those living on the grand river/those who have pots), Houma (red), Tangipahoa (corn gatherers), Quinapisa (those who see), Biloxi (first peoples), Acolapissa (those who look out for people), Washa (wandering people of the seacoast/hunting place), and Atakapa (man-eaters).

-The Bayougoula was a Muskhogean tribe which lived on the west engravingspanishindiansbank of the Mississippi, about 30 leagues below the Huma town.
+The Bayougoula was a Muskhogean tribe which lived on the west bank of the Mississippi, about 30 leagues below the Huma town.
 By 1721 not a family was known to exist because the Bayougoula tried to get rid of the Mugulasha after a dispute between the chiefs of the tribes, and after this attempt, the Bayougoula fell victims of a similar event.

-The Houma, meaning “red,” migrated toward the floodplains of about-illustrationthe Mississippi River where they were able to live peacefully.
+The Houma, meaning “red,” migrated toward the floodplains of the Mississippi River where they were able to live peacefully.
 Houma children could not attend school until the 1940s, however, a quality education was unavailable to them.
 The Houma people started moving to the outskirts of New Orleans because they wanted a proper education for their children.
 This lead to a larger, urban settlement that still exists today.

 “Oral stories were forgotten when the native languages died, leaving it to imaginations to ponder blurred legacies and lore.
 Much remains a mystery, lost in translation and left out of historical texts.”
 (22, Unfathomable City: A New Orleans Atlas)